sst/sst/www/docs/migrating-from-serverless-framework.md

 ### Invoking locally

-With the Serverless Framework before you would need to run the following command `serverless invoke local -f function_name` to run a function locally.
+With the Serverless Framework you need to run the following command `serverless invoke local -f function_name` to invoke a function locally.

 With SST this can be done via PostMan, Hopscotch, curl or any other API client.
-However with this event you are actually sending a request to API Gateway which then invokes your Lambda.
+However, with this event you are actually sending a request to API Gateway which then invokes your Lambda.

 ## CI/CD